 It’s easy to get thrown off course by blockades and dead ends.
 A daily practice can make the path much more drivable.
 Craft a methodology and process that works for you.

-Make it as easy as possible for the recruiter to know you’re the perfect person for the job.
+When it’s time to update your resume and online profiles, make it as easy as possible for the recruiter or hiring manager to know you’re the perfect person for the job.

 Most people spend more time planning a vacation than planning a job search.
 And you need a map to get you there, once you know where “there” is.
 So, focus on finding the right destination, explore and plan accordingly, ask for help and you’re more likely to land comfortably in your next best job — and avoid those costly and disappointing U-turns.